shirish93/shirish93.github.io/_ideas/2024-03-15-municipal-data-transparency.md

 **Conclusion:**

 Accountability Nepal offers a sustainable and effective solution to address the data accountability gap in Nepali local government.
-By empowering citizens, strengthening transparency, and fostering responsible governance, this initiative can contribute significantly to Nepal's democratic development.
+By empowering citizens, strengthening transparency, and supporting responsible governance, this initiative can contribute significantly to Nepal's democratic development.